CM-Well/CM-Well/docs/DevGuide.ManagingUsers.md

 ## Changing User Passwords ##

-You can use the [change-password API](API.Auth.GeneratePassword.md) to change an existing password.
+You can use the [change-password API](API.Auth.ChangePassword.md) to change an existing password.

 ## Deleting Users ##

-To delete a user, simply delete the FileInfoton with the user's details, then call the [Invalidate Cache API](API.Auth.InvalidateCache.md) to make the deletion effective immediately.
+To delete a user, simply delete the FileInfoton with the user's details, then call the [invalidate-cache API](API.Auth.InvalidateCache.md) to make the deletion effective immediately.

 <a name="hdrRoles"></a>
 ## Managing User Roles ##